google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

 ### Requires Interaction

 Chrome on desktop will show notifications for a set time period before hiding them.
-Chrome on Android doesn't have this behaviour, notifications are displayed until the user interacts with them.
+Chrome on Android doesn't have this behaviour.
+Notifications are displayed until the user interacts with them.

 To force a notification to stay visible until the user interacts with it add the `requireInteraction` option.
-This will show the notification permanently until the user dismisses / clicks your notification.
+This will show the notification until the user dismisses or clicks your notification.

         const title = 'Require Interaction Notification';
         const options = {